Hardware

 Order from the project page at PCBWay or download the gerbers to have the boards made anywhere you prefer.

 Gerbers are like PDFs for circuit boards.
-You’ll be asked to upload these; simply upload the zip file from above.
-The PCB manufacturer’s website should detect that this is a two-layer 150x100mm board.
+When asked to upload them, just hand over the zip file linked above.
+The manufacturer’s website should detect a two-layer 150 x 100 mm board.

-There are a ton of options you can change if you like.
-The defaults will get you a classic green and white board with lead (Pb) HASL.
-Consider getting the lead-free HASL upgrade if the other four boards will be kicking around a drawer for the next 20 years.
+There are plenty of options to tweak if you want to.
+The defaults get you a classic green-and-white board with leaded (Pb) HASL.
+Consider the lead-free HASL upgrade if the other four boards are going to live in a drawer for the next 20 years.

 Step 3.
 Order Assembly